 Have a visit at their site, see what it offers.
 The price is incredibly reasonable, even if you use it just for research organization and outlines.

-It has become a far more useful and essential tool than I ever thought it would be.
+Even with my pet peeves, it has become a far more useful and essential tool than I ever thought it would be.